-Workstream 12: Climate-conscious older homes: support older housing stock to become more sustainable (Continued from previous page) Challenges and opportunities Homeowners are reluctant to make investments in energy efficiency and low carbon technology as they won't get the payback We have a high quantity of older, poor quality housing stock owned and/or occupied by lower income households for whom fuel poverty is a reality.
+Workstream 12: Climate-conscious older homes: support older housing stock to become more sustainable (Continued from previous page) Challenges and opportunities What will Homeowners are reluctant to make investments in energy efficiency and low carbon technology as they won't get the payback.
+We have a high quantity of older, poor quality housing stock owned and/or occupied by lower income households for whom fuel poverty is a reality.
 Bulk of our E and F rated properties are in private ownership.
 There is now a minimum EPC rating for let properties, but this is difficult to enforce.
 Our selective licensing plans could help here.
 Govt funding for energy efficiency will come through local councils from now on.
 Social housing landlords now have finance available through the social housing decarbonisation fund.
 Stock modelling surveys will help us to identify high category risk properties.
-Trading Standards have a trusted trader approach, though availability is low.
-What will success look like? ✓ All residents to have access to a home that is energy level C or above. ✓ Social housing meets similar standards to private housing.
+Trading Standards have a trusted trader approach, though availability is low. success look like? ✓ Social housing meets similar standards to private housing.
 Our outline plans Short term 2022- 2025 Identify dedicated support for landlords and private owners navigating the grants market, linking with work being undertaken in our community.
 Work with registered providers - co-ordinated approach with RSLs.
 Continue to link up poor health related to poor housing; look at using the Care Fund for home heating.
 Work across services and in the wider community to identify all grant possibilities for home heating/energy.
 Utilise the trusted traders' scheme, to make sure people have the correct information about how to improve their properties.
 Co-produce a fuel poverty strategy, which will include carbon reduction and fuel efficiency.
-Medium term Look at targeted street schemes/area renewal and create an action plan.
-2026-2030 Long term 2031-2050 Implement targeted schemes.
+Medium term 2026-2030 Look at targeted street schemes/area renewal and create an action plan.
+Long term 2031-2050 Implement targeted schemes.